Safety assurance of autonomous intravenous medication management systems – requirements and strategies (SAM)

 Funding and collaboration:

 The study is a collaboraton between HRA, the University Hospitals of Derby and Burton NHS Foundation Trust and NHS Digital.
-The study is funded under the Assuring Autonomy International Programme, which is managed jointly by Lloyds Register Foundation (a charity) and the University of York.
+The study is funded under the Assuring Autonomy International Programme, managed by the University of York with financial support from the Lloyds Register Foundation.

 Please contact Dr Mark Sujan for further details firstname.lastname@example.org